DoPlan-dev/CLI/README.md

 cd my-awesome-project
 code .

-# 3. In your IDE, start planning:
+# 3. In your IDE, start with onboarding (first time):
-/tell I want to build a social media dashboard with real-time analytics
+/hey

-# 4. Brainstorm with the team
+# 4. Capture your project idea
-/improve

-# 5. Generate planning documents
-/write

-# 6. Review and approve
-/good
+/do

-# 7. Generate execution plan + tasks
+# 5. Generate execution plan + tasks
 /plan

-# 8. Start building
+# 6. Start development
-/build

-# 9. Track progress
-/progress
+/dev

+# 7. Mark task complete when done
+/done
 ```

 ---

 ## 🧠 Command Workflow

-1. **Capture & Align** – Start with `/tell` to record the idea, then `/improve` to gather Product, Engineering, Design, QA, Release, and Documentation insights into IDEA.md and BRAINSTORM.md.
-2. **Document & Approve** – `/write` turns those insights into PRD/Architecture/Design System, `/change` lets you refine any doc, and `/good` locks the set so tasks can be generated.
-3. **Create the Roadmap** – `/plan` turns the approved documents into phased TASKS.md so every feature has context, acceptance criteria, and branch guidance.
+1. **Onboard & Capture** – Start with `/hey` for onboarding (first time), then `/do` to capture your project idea through iterative conversation, which automatically conducts a discovery meeting and refinement phase.
+2. **Plan** – `/plan` reads IDEA.md and BRAINSTORM.md, then generates phased TASKS.md with organized phases and feature folders.
-4. **Build Loop** – For each task: `/state snapshot` → `/build` → iterate with `/progress` as needed → `/finished` (auto commit/push) → `/state snapshot` again.
-This loop keeps history diffable and the task board honest.
+3. **Develop** – For each task: `/dev` (starts task, creates branch) → code → `/done` (auto commit/push) → repeat.
-5. **Operate & Ship** – Keep everyone aligned with `/report`, `/feedback`, `/team`, and `/load`, harden the release with `/safe` + `/cheap`, and ship confidently with `/ship`, `/github`, and `/branchci`.
+4. **Manage & Monitor** – Use `/sys` commands to view engagement dashboard, performance metrics, create backups, manage memory card, and control system settings.

 This end-to-end loop is generated with every project, so the same commands are available in Cursor, Claude Code, Windsurf, Antigravity, Cline, and OpenCode without extra setup.